-What should I do if someone from the media asks for information about a well-known person who was once a URI student?

-FERPA protects the education records of former and current students.
+- What should I do if someone from the media asks for information about a well-known person who was once a URI student? - FERPA protects the education records of former and current students.
 Thus, educational record information about a former student cannot be released without the written permission of the student.
-Directory information could be released as long as no hold has been placed on the directory information (i.e., directory information published in the annual URI Alumni Directory).
+Directory information could be released as long as no hold has been placed on the directory information (i.e., directory information published in the annual URI Alumni Directory). - Yes.
+Enrollment Services is the only office authorized to issue transcripts, and an official transcript is issued only when requested by the student in writing or through the students e-campus account.

-Do any special rules apply to transcripts or Social Security numbers?

-Yes.
-The Registrar is the only person authorized to issue transcripts, and an official transcript is issued only when requested by the student in writing.
 Social Security numbers are personally identifiable and contain private information.
 They must be treated as education records.